EsotericSoftware/spine-runtimes/spine-unity/README.md

 The **spine-unity** runtime provides functionality to load, manipulate and render [Spine](http://esotericsoftware.com) skeletal animation data using [Unity](http://unity3d.com/). spine-unity is based on [spine-csharp](../spine-csharp).

-For more documentation, see [spine-unity Documentation](http://esotericsoftware.com/spine-unity).

-While spine-unity can render directly with Unity, without the need for any other plugins, it also works with [2D Toolkit](http://www.2dtoolkit.com/) and can render skeletons using a TK2D texture atlas.

 ## Licensing

 You are welcome to evaluate the Spine Runtimes and the examples we provide in this repository free of charge.